driemworks/mercury-blockchain/README.md

 ### Development
 TODO:
-- Validate CID before adding to tx: https://github.com/ipfs/go-cid
-- build encryption/decryption functionality (need to integrate with go-ethereum first)
+- [-] Build encryption/decryption functionality (need to integrate with go-ethereum first) and expose via API
-- determine best way to upload to IPFS
-- avoid sending duplicate files
+- [-] Add TrustedPeers to node and expose via API
+- [-] Add tests

 ### Testing
 - ex: $ go test ./node/ -test.v -test.run ^TestValidBlockHash$

-### Just some thoughts...
-- by default there is duplicate transaction (i.e. duplicate file upload) protection!
-- PoW is too slow... consider replacing

 ## Acknowledgements
 - This repository is heavily influenced by this repo and the associated ebook https://github.com/web3coach/the-blockchain-bar